pjacalski/atmega328-alarm-clock/README.md

 - 4 axis joystic with button
 - buzzer

-Compiled hex file can be uploaded via Arduino Builder or ISP programmer (for egzample USBasp with 6 pin adapter).
+Compiled hex file can be uploaded via Arduino Builder or ISP programmer (for egsample USBasp with 6 pin adapter).